chene/chene.github.io/_publications/2011-09-01-Innovations_LCW+2011.md

 date: 2011-09-01
 venue: 'Innovations: Technology and Techniques in Cardiothoracic and Vascular Surgery'
 paperurl: 'https://doi.org/10.1097/imi.0b013e3182374e7e'
-citation: 'C.A.
-Linte et al., (2011).
+citation: 'Linte CA, Cho DS, Wedlake C, Moore J, <b>Chen ECS</b>, Bainbridge D, Patel R, Peters T, Kiaii BB, (2011).
 "Investigating perioperative heart migration during Robot-Assisted Coronary Artery Bypass Grafting interventions"; in <i>Innovations: Technology and Techniques in Cardiothoracic and Vascular Surgery</i>, 6(5), pp. 323-330.'
 ---

 Objective: For robot-assisted coronary artery bypass graft interventions, surgeons typically use a preoperative thoracic computed tomography scan of the patient to plan the procedure.
 However, the cardiac anatomy is prone to changes induced perioperatively in the effort to access the heart and surgical targets, which, in turn, may invalidate the initial plan.
 This article presents a method to estimate the perioperative heart migration, information which can be further exploited to refine the preoperative surgical plan.